zeromq/rfc/44/README.md

 ### 2.6.
 Evolution of Public Contracts

-1. All Public Contracts (APIs or protocols) SHALL be documented.
+1. All Public Contracts (APIs or protocols and their behaviour and side effects) SHALL be documented.
 1. All Public Contracts SHOULD have space for extensibility and experimentation.
 1. A patch that modifies a stable Public Contract SHOULD not break existing applications unless there is overriding consensus on the value of doing this.
 1. A patch that introduces new features SHOULD do so using new names (a new contract).